wkmeyer-lab/PopGenome/README.md

 # Scripts for analysis in PopGenome

-Testing for F_ST, Tajima.D, and neutrality statistics.
+Testing for F_ST, Tajima.D, and other neutrality statistics.